Electromagnetic Theory

 Course Description

 This is a one-semester graduate course on electromagnetic theory.
 Chapters 1 and 2 provide a concise review of fundamental concepts, along with selected advanced topics such as the plane wave expansion (PWE).
-Chapters 3 and 4 focus on more advanced material, including the derivation of radiation fields using vector potentials and the development of the Stratton–Chu formulation.
-The course concludes with canonical electromagnetic scattering problems.
+Chapters 3 and 4 focus on more advanced material, including the derivation of radiation fields using vector potentials, the development of the Stratton-Chu formulation, and canonical electromagnetic scattering problems.
+Chapter 5 introduces special relativity and relativistic electrodynamics.
 Mathematical tools are introduced as needed throughout the course.

 Course Material

-The course slides are divided into four units:
+The course slides are divided into five units:

 References